Our staff will respond to your query promptly and provide detailed information to your questions.

 - Meals as specified in the itinerary (Daily breakfast, 4 packed lunches, lunch at the goat farm & 6 dinners).

-- Bicycle hire and one way drop off Finse to Flåm
+- Bicycle hire and one way drop off Finse to Flåm.
+It is possible to upgrade to an electric bike.

 - Luggage transfer between Finse to Flåm